Incorrect sample classification in "Electron localization induced by intrinsic anion disorder in a transition metal oxynitride": Approximation by

 Three conclusions can be drawn from this comparison.
 First, substantial deviations from the $\sigma = a + b \, T^{\, 1 / 2}$ approximation are clearly recognizable.
-Second, these deviations have primarily a systematic, non-random character: apparently, the experimental $\sigma(T)$ crosses the solid red line only twice.
-Third, the extrapolation to $T = 0 \ \rm{K}$ depends considerably on which $T$ interval is taken into account in the fit: the lower the upper boundary of this $T$ interval, the smaller is the estimated value of $\sigma(0\ {\rm K})$.
+Second, these deviations have primarily a systematic, non-random character: apparently, the experimental $\sigma(T^{\, 1 / 2})$ crosses the solid red line only twice.
+Third, the result of the extrapolation to $T = 0 \ \rm{K}$ depends considerably on which $T$ interval is taken into account in the fit: the lower the upper boundary of this $T$ interval, the smaller is the estimated value of $\sigma(0\ {\rm K})$.

 In spite of the above demonstrated low-temperature extrapolation uncertainty, the fit of $\sigma = a + b \, T^{\, 1 / 2}$ to the measured $\sigma(T)$ data given in Fig.\ 1c of Ref.\ \onlinecite{Oka.etal.2021} seems to yield a quite reasonable approximation within a rather wide interval.
 The question is why.
-Inclusion of data of sample 0.96 from Fig.\ 1b of Ref.\ \onlinecite{Oka.etal.2021} into the comparison solves this puzzle: the right panel of our Fig.\ \ref{fig2} completes the set of refined data of sample 0.96 with data from Fig.\ 1b of Ref.\ \onlinecite{Oka.etal.2021} for $15 \ \rm{K} \lesssim T < 49 \ \rm{K}$.
+Inclusion of data of sample 0.96 from Fig.\ 1b of Ref.\ \onlinecite{Oka.etal.2021} into the comparison solves this puzzle: in the right panel of our Fig.\ \ref{fig2}, the set of refined data of sample 0.96 is supplemented with data from Fig.\ 1b of Ref.\ \onlinecite{Oka.etal.2021} for $15 \ \rm{K} \lesssim T < 49 \ \rm{K}$.
 Contrasting this composed graph with the $\sigma = a + b \, T^{\, 1 / 2}$ fit to all refined data points within the range $7\ \rm{K} < T < 19\ \rm{K}$, marked by the dashed green line, suggests the following explanation.

 Overall, the experimental relation $\sigma(T^{\, 1 / 2})$ shown in the right panel of Fig.\ \ref{fig2} has an inverse S shape and, correspondingly, an inflection point within the considered $T$ range; this characteristic temperature amounts to (very) roughly 10~K. So the dashed green line represents a linear fit focusing on the surroundings of an inflection point.
-Therefore, the quadratic term of the Taylor expansion at the fit interval center is almost negligible so that the region of approximately linear behavior of $\sigma(T^{\, 1 / 2})$ should be comparably wide.
+Therefore, the quadratic term of the Taylor expansion of $\sigma(T^{\, 1 / 2})$ around the fit interval centre is almost negligible so that the region of approximately linear behaviour is comparably wide.
 Thus, simply for numerical reasons, it is not surprising that the dashed green line provides a quite reasonable description over the rather wide $T$ range from 4~K to 25~K.